 Enjoy shopping local produce at the Farmer’s Market (Mr. Joe White Avenue at Oak Street–open from 9:00 AM to 3:00 PM).
 Have lunch at Fiesta Del Burro Loco (corner of Mr. Joe White Ave. and Hwy 17).

-Brookgreen Gardens (Adults $12, Age 5 and under FREE).
-Take a short drive to Murrells Inlet to enjoy the beautiful gardens, sculpture, and zoo.
+Brookgreen Gardens (3 and under are FREE, check out their site for current rates and hours).
+Take a short drive to Murrells Inlet to enjoy the beautiful gardens, sculptures, and zoo.
 If you’re up to it, take one of the many guided excursions offered.
 Pack a picnic lunch or take your pick of the dining offered on the grounds.

 Indigo farms.
-The farm is actually in Clabash NC, but it’s a short drive (20 to 25 minutes) and a wonderful experience for a young family.
+The farm is actually in Calabash NC, but it’s a short drive (20 to 25 minutes) and a wonderful experience for a young family.
 You won’t find this on any brochures.
-Be sure to check the web site for events and “pick your own” options.
-They have stawberries, blueberries, apples, pumpkins and more throughout the year.
+Be sure to check the website for events and “pick your own” options.
+They have strawberries, blueberries, apples, pumpkins, and more throughout the year.
 Experience a real barnyard for free–this is not a tourist attraction, it’s the real thing.
 Your little ones will love it.
 Don’t forget your camera.
-Have lunch in the Bakery and be sure to get a homemade pie, cookie or cake to take home.
+Have lunch in the Bakery and be sure to get a homemade pie, cookie, or cake to take home.
 You can also shop in the market for fresh produce.